andylan/BookTamingBadCode_Waterfall/README.md

 BookTamingBadCode
 =================

-Sample code of my book "Taming the Bad Code".
+Sample code of chapter 1 of my book "Taming the Bad Code".